Kevin McCarthy on 'Fox & Friends': Biden border crisis now becoming 'human tragedy'

 "Quite interesting to watch the press secretary yesterday, the Biden administration walk back calling it a crisis as more people walked across the border," McCarthy told "Fox & Friends."

-McCarthy said he sent a letter to the president two weeks ago" to discuss "how to solve" issues on the border, but go no response from the White House.
+McCarthy said he sent a letter to the president two weeks ago to discuss "how to solve" issues on the border, but got no response from the White House.

 "So I sent him another letter yesterday after going down to the border with 13 members.
 And what we saw is it's more than just a crisis.
 This is a human tragedy," McCarthy said.